China's mom-and-pop investors - it's not all about the money

 Trading stocks is also a hobby for 16-year-old high school student Qian Yujie.
 But in contrast to Wang, he places his orders from a desktop computer at his home in Shanghai.

-He began trading at the age of 13 when his father gave him 2,000 yuan (208 pounds) to learn about stock investing.
+He began trading at the age of 13 when his father gave him 2,000 yuan ($320) to learn about stock investing.
 He fits trading into his schedule when he has a day off school.

 "I like maths and want to study finance in college and I think it's very helpful for job hunting," Qian said.